Funnelbeaker culture: Economy

 The Funnelbeaker culture was dominated by animal husbandry of sheep, cattle, pigs and goats, but there was also hunting and fishing.

-Primitive wheat and barley was grown on small patches that were fast depleted, due to which the population frequently moved small distances.
-There was also mining (in the Malmö region) and collection of flintstone (Świętokrzyskie Mountains), which was traded into regions lacking the stone, such as the Scandinavian hinterland.
-The culture used copper from Silesia, especially daggers and axes.
+There was also flint mining (in the Malmö region) and collection of flintstone (Świętokrzyskie Mountains), which was traded into regions lacking the stone, such as the Scandinavian hinterland.
+Huge flint axes from Denmark or northern Germany were distributed to Dutch groups.